Annual Report to the Board of Higher Education and Campus Ministry, July 2013-June 2014

 E. Alternative Spring Break

-In 2013, for our ninth time, we took a group of 11 to Cherokee, North Carolina for a week of service, reflection, and learning.
+In 2014, for our tenth time, we took a group of 4 to Cherokee, North Carolina for a week of service, reflection, and learning.
 As before, we were guests of the Cherokee United Methodist Church.
+This was a smallest showing and the trip would likely not have occurred had the three students signed up not been regular participants in the community.
+It was still a productive and spiritually renewing trip, and one of the participants, Rachel Ternes (’15) has committed to ensuring greater turnout in the coming year.

 F. Participation with other Groups (Points of Contact)

-- The UMSA participated in a number of events with other groups, including AU Hillel, AU Interfaith Council, AU Chi Alpha, the GLBTA Resource Center, and a number of social justice groups on campus.
+- The UMSA participated in a number of events with other groups, including AU Hillel, AU Interfaith Council, AU Chi Alpha, the GLBTA Resource Center, EcoSense, the Arab Student Association, and a number of social justice groups on campus.

 The campus ministry community is committed to making its presence on the university campus known and making its mission clear to all.
 Our mission statement is simply: “Love God.
 Serve Others.
 Welcome All.”
 This mission statement summarizes well the key focuses of the community: faithful commitment to God, service and justice toward others, and a community of radical hospitality for everyone.
 Understanding our mission guides the ways in which the community seeks to be known and seeks to have the gospel message known on the AU campus.